Bonham City Reservoir 2024 Survey Report

 This is the authors' summary from a 30-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Bonham City Reservoir were surveyed in 2020 using electrofishing and trap netting and in 2021 using gill netting and bass-only electrofishing.
-Aquatic vegetation and boat-angler access locations were surveyed in 2020.
-Historical data are presented with the 2020-2021 data for comparison.
+Fish populations in Bonham City Reservoir were surveyed in 2024 using electrofishing and trap netting and in 2025 using gill netting and bass-only electrofishing.
+Aquatic vegetation and access were surveyed in 2024.
+Historical data are presented with the 2024-2025 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

-Bonham City Reservoir is a 1,020-acre impoundment in Fannin County, Texas on Timber Creek, a tributary to Bois d’Arc Creek, which flows into the Red River.
-Water level has been within three feet of conservation pool elevation since 2014 except on three occasions when water level exceeded conservation pool elevation by more than three feet due to flood events.
-Habitat features consist of natural shoreline, bulkhead and boat docks, rip-rap, and native submerged and emergent aquatic vegetation.
+Bonham City Reservoir is a 1,020-acre impoundment on Timber Creek, a tributary to Bois d’Arc Creek, which is a tributary to the Red River in Fannin County Texas.
+Water level has been within three feet of conservation elevation since 2015 with periodic high-water events.
+The reservoir has high productivity.
+Habitat features consisted of natural shoreline, bulkhead and boat docks, riprap, and native submerged and emergent aquatic vegetation.

 Management History

-Important sport fish include Blue and Channel Catfish, Largemouth Bass, and White and Black Crappie.
+Important sport fish include Blue and Channel Catfish, Largemouth Bass, and White Crappie.
 Blue Catfish were last stocked in 2018.
-Florida Largemouth Bass were last stocked in 2018 and 2019.
+Lone Star Bass were stocked in 2022.
 The reservoir has always been managed with statewide fishing regulations.
+The controlling authority has hired a contractor in recent years to treat alligator weed in some areas of the reservoir.

 Fish Community